CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-old-thrush.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > -3 to the prowess and body of a non-Nazgul attack with a normal prowess of 13 or more.
-Cannot be duplicated on a given attack. <br>_"Suddenly out of the dark something fluttered to his shoulder.
+> > -3 to the prowess and body of a non-Nazgul attack with a normal prowess of 13 or more. <br>_"Suddenly out of the dark something fluttered to his shoulder.
 'Wait!
 Wait!' it said to him.
 'The moon is rising.
-Look for the
+Look for the hollow of the left breast as he flies and turns above you!’” ***---&#65279;Hob***
 >

 ### _Middle-earth: The Wizards Unlimited_